History Is a Path to Understanding Bible Prophecy

 The former prophets division of the Old Testament consists of the books of Joshua, Judges, Samuel and Kings.
 It contains the history of ancient Israel.
 “There is a special message in all the former prophets.
 They are mostly about history, but they are called former prophets for a reason,” I write in The Former Prophets: How to Become a King.
 “The word former simply means that they are the earlier prophets.
 These books were written by prophets and are filled with end-time prophecy.”

 This meticulously researched and sourced history was recorded by prophets!
-There must be a reason for that.
+There was a vital reason for that.

 The book of Joshua records Israel’s journey into the Promised Land and gives wonderful lessons about how to lead a nation.
-The book of Judges is the bloodiest book in the entire Bible because everybody “did that which was right in their own eyes” instead of trusting God (Judges 17:6; 21:25).
-That’s exactly what is happening in America, Britain and the Jewish nation today.
+The book of Judges is the bloodiest book in the entire Bible because, instead of trusting God, everybody “did that which was right in their own eyes” (Judges 17:6; 21:25).
+That is exactly what is happening in America, Britain and the Jewish nation today.
 Our nations have never been more divided.